gardc/language-benchmarks/readme.md

 # Language Benchmarks: Matrix Multiplication 🚀

 This project compares the performance of matrix multiplication implementations in Go, C#, and Rust.
 It's designed to benchmark these languages using a common, computationally intensive task in a very simple matter.
-The benchmark is far from perfect, but it's realistically practical.
+The benchmark is not from perfect, but it's realistically practical.

 ## 🧮 What it does

 Each implementation:

-1. Uses only standard library.
+1. Uses only standard library and no unsafe code.
 2. Loads two 2000x2000 matrices filled with random double-precision floating-point numbers.
 3. Multiplies these matrices.
 4. Outputs the value at position [0,0] of the result matrix to prevent compiler optimizations.